-- up to 755,525,000 shares of Common Stock issued or issuable to the Selling Securityholders, including the Sponsor (as defined below), upon the exercise of up to 325,000 Private Warrants (as defined below) and up to 755,200,000 New Warrants (as defined below) issued in a private placement simultaneously with the Company's initial public offering at a price of \$10.00 per unit.
+- up to 755,525,000 shares of Common Stock issued or issuable to the Selling Securityholders, including the Sponsor (as defined below), upon the exercise of up to 325,000 Private Warrants (as defined below) and up to 755,200,000 New Warrants (as defined below), and the resale from time to time of such New Warrants.
+The Private Warrants were originally included in the Private Units (as defined below) issued in a private placement simultaneously with the Company's initial public offering at a price of \$10.00 per unit.
 Following adjustments made in connection with the Business Combination, the Private Warrants have an exercise price of \$0.0001 per share.
 The New Warrants were originally distributed to stockholders of the Company without charge as a dividend pursuant to the terms of the Business Combination.
-The New Warrants have an exercise price of \$11.50 per share.
-The exercise price of our Common Stock and the spread between the exercise price of the New Warrants and the price of our Common Stock at the time of exercise.
-If the market price for our Common Stock is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise their New Warrants.
-The last reported sale price of the Common Stock, as indicated below, is currently significantly below the \$11.50 per share exercise of the New Warrants, and in any event, even if holders exercise of the New Warrants, we will not retain any proceeds from the exercise of the New Warrants, as described below.
-We do not expect to rely on the cash exercise of the New Warrants to fund our operations.
-Instead, we intend to rely on our primary sources of cash discussed elsewhere in this prospectus to continue to support our operations.
-See "The Company and Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources" for additional information. - up to 5,750,000 shares of Common Stock issued to certain Selling Securityholders, including the Sponsor, in connection with the Business Combination (as defined below) upon conversion of the Founder Shares (as defined below).
+The New Warrants have an exercise price of \$11.50 per share. - up to 5,750,000 shares of Common Stock issued to certain Selling Securityholders, including the Sponsor, in connection with the Business Combination (as defined below) upon conversion of the Founder Shares (as defined below).
 The Founder Shares were originally issued at a price of \$0.005 per share. - up to 650,000 shares of Common Stock included in the Private Units, which were originally issued to certain Selling Securityholders, including the Sponsor, together with the Private Warrants at a price of \$10.00 per unit. - up to 3,167,967,900 shares of Common Stock exchangeable for Up-C Units originally issued to certain Selling Securityholders, including the Members (as defined below), as consideration in the Business Combination for their membership interests in the MSP Purchased Companies (as defined below) or issuable pursuant to the terms of existing contracts. - up to 50,022,000 shares of Common Stock issued to certain Selling Securityholders upon exchange of Up-C Units designated by the Members and issued in a private placement by the Company in lieu of a corresponding number of Up-C Units to which such Members were otherwise entitled but designated back to the Company and Opco pursuant to the terms of the Business Combination.
 Such Selling Securityholders paid no cash consideration for such Up-C Units or the underlying shares of Common Stock. - up to 1,244,339 shares of Common Stock issued to certain Selling Securityholders in a private placement by the Company pursuant to the terms of existing contracts.
 Such Selling Securityholders paid no cash consideration for such shares of Common Stock.

-We will pay certain offering fees and expenses in connection with the registration of the shares of the Common Stock and warrants described herein, but we will not receive any proceeds from the sale of securities described herein, except with respect to any amounts received by us upon exercise of the warrants as described below.
+We will pay certain offering fees and expenses in connection with the registration of the shares of the Common Stock and warrants described herein, but we will not receive any proceeds from the sale of securities described herein, except with respect to any amounts received by us upon exercise of the warrants as described above.
 We will pay the expenses, other than underwriting discounts and commissions and expenses incurred by the Selling Securityholders for brokerage, accounting, tax or legal services or any other expenses incurred by the Selling Securityholders in disposing of the securities, associated with the sale of securities pursuant to this prospectus.

-In addition, this prospectus relates to the issuance by us of up to 1,032,578,731 shares of our Common Stock issuable upon exercise of warrants as follows:
+In addition, this prospectus relates to the issuance by us of up to 1,032,827,147 shares of our Common Stock issuable upon exercise warrants as follows: